If you don’t know where to stay in Vancouver you’re not alone.

 Vancouver’s oldest downtown neighbourhood actually came about when ‘Gassy Jack’ Deighton offered some loggers all the whiskey they could drink in exchange for erecting a bar.

-Modern Gastown is still a place you’d go for nice whiskey bars.
-It’s also full of live bars and the heart of Vancouver’s real nightlife.
+Modern Gastown is an entertainment district: a place you’d go for a nice whiskey, live music, or clubs considered Vancouver’s real nightlife.

 Restaurants with patios looking over cobblestone streets and the famous Gastown Steamclock make this Vancouver’s postcard neighbourhood.